 Although they have been on the market for quite some time, many people haven’t heard about Blu-ray discs while others don’t know the difference between them and ordinary DVDs.

 They are identical in size and shape and their differences lie in functionally, such as laser technology, player compatibility, storage capacity and resolution of the discs and players.
-This is true for both portable and the best portable bluray player.
+This is true for both portable DVD and the best portable bluray player.

 Difference between blu ray and DVD